georgringer/news/Documentation/UsersManual/Plugins/Index.rst

 ^^^^
 The list action displays a list of defined records.
 The filters can be defined either in the plugin or by using TypoScript and are described :ref:`here <ts>`.

 2 different list modes are available.
-It is possible to change the available ones in the :ref:`Extension Manager<extensionManager-removeListActionFromFlexforms>`.

 List view
 """""""""